States of emergency in Venezuela: Rationale

 Maduro accused the United States of fomenting a hidden coup against his government.
 On 13 May, Friday night, state television broadcast statements by Maduro saying: "Washington is activating measures at the request of Venezuela’s fascist right, who are emboldened by the coup in Brazil."
 According to Maduro's opinion, the impeachment process against Brazilian president Dilma Rousseff is a sign that shows he was the next one.
 In a meeting with the Council of Ministers Maduro stated that the state of emergency decree is directed against "oligarchical parasites and speculators".

 Responses

 The opposition-dominated National Assembly started a process to recall Maduro as president, citing as motives bad conditions such as food and medicine shortages, power cuts, looting and increasing of inflation rate, along with complaints of corruption, drug trafficking and human rights violations.
 Tomás Guanipa, opposition lawmaker, said: "Today Maduro has again violated the constitution.
 Why?
 Because he is scared of being recalled."

 In the lead up to the declaration, United States intelligence officials told reporters that they were worried about an economic and political crisis in Venezuela, predicting that Maduro would not complete his presidency.
 They added: "You can hear the ice cracking.
 You know there's a crisis coming."

+2026

+United States strikes

+Venezuela declared a nationwide state of emergency after explosions were reported across Caracas and sitting President Nicolás Maduro accused the United States of attacking civilian and military installations.

+SItting president Nicolás Maduro was captured by the United States, as a prisoner of war.

+Earthquakes

+On 24 June 2026, two earthquakes measured at magnitudes 7.1 and 7.5 struck north-central Venezuela.
+The earthquakes mainly affected La Guaira and Caracas.
+Multiple landslides have been triggered across northern Venezuela.

+The United States government has committed nearly $400 million to earthquake response efforts.
+Total of 310 American firefighters, engineers, doctors and other specialists sent by the U.S. government returned to the United States after 12 days.
+They had rescued five survivors.
+At least 6,100 people have been killed.